 Individual Charcuterie Cups

-New Year's Eve Handheld Recipes Christmas Recipes Boards for One or Two
+Baby Shower Birthday Handheld Recipes Boards for One or Two Beyond the Board

 This post contains collections of products that I personally recommend (it may contain affiliate links).

-You can find more of these ideas in my Handhelds section!
-Also be sure to check out some of my other favorite app ideas, like my Butter Board, Salami Chips, Cheesy Pull Apart Bread, Antipasto Skewer Board, Baked Brie, Super Bowl Appetizers, and any of my dips.
+You can find more of these ideas in my Handheld recipes section!
+Also be sure to check out some of my other easy app ideas, like my Butter Board, Cheesy Pull Apart Bread, Tinned Fish Board, Baked Brie, and any of my dip recipes.

 Produce